Professional wrestling throws: Facebuster

 A facebuster, also known as a faceplant, is any move in which the wrestler forces their opponent's face down to the mat which does not involve a headlock or facelock.

 Fireman's carry throws

 A fireman's carry involves the wrestler holding the opponent in place over both shoulders.
 From this position, various throws can be performed.

 Airplane spin

 A wrestler lifts the opponent on to their shoulders and spins around and around until they get dizzy and crash to the ground.
 This move has been made famous notably by WWE Hall of Famer Gorilla Monsoon and NXT's Tyler Bate.
 This move was the finisher of Mike Rotunda during his time in the WWF in the mid-80s.

-Inverted Airplane Spin
+Inverted airplane spin

-Also known as the UFO (Unidentified Flying Opponent), this move is performed from an Argentine Backbreaker Rack Hold.
+This move is performed from an Argentine Backbreaker Rack Hold.
 Occasionally, the person doing the move can do it without their hands on their opponent, typically on the hips.
-Used by Cesaro.
+Used by Claudio Castagnoli as the "UFO" ("Unidentified Flying Opponent"),.